k34n4y138/django_morocco_mapping/README.md

 #### db population:
 make sure the files above are pointing to the right files and none is missing `python manage.py morocco_mapping`

+## TODOS:
+-add serializers and APIViews so to allow external retrievement